domain-centric/style_builder/README.md

 flutter pub add style_builder_annotation
 ```

-## Add imports and part directive
+## Define your style class

 style_builder is a generator for classes that are annotated with @GenerateStyleClass().

 The annotated class provides:
+* The cosmetic properties of the style class.
 * The name of the style class.
 It typically ends with "Default".
-  e.g. "MyWidgetDefault" will generate "MyWidgetStyle".
+  e.g. "MyWidgetDefault" will generate a "MyWidgetStyle" class.
-* The cosmetic properties of the style class.

  Note an annotated class:
 * Must be a const class.
 * Provides default values for the all cosmetic properties.
   The properties and their default values are defined by either: